 There are many factors that cause back injuries.
 You might injure your back by playing sports or doing an activity at work.
 You could also suffer back problems due to arthritis, or other diseases affecting the spine.

 According to the Australian Bureau of Statistics, the factors that increase your risk of back problems include your age and weight.
 Overweight people as well as older people are at greater risk of developing back problems.
 And lack of physical fitness can also increase your risk of back pain and spinal problems.

-Posture is really important when it comes spinal health.
+Posture is really important when it comes to spinal health.
 Implementing good posture prevents back pain.
 If you’re unsure how to achieve this, your local chiropractor or physiotherapists can help and support you to adopt a positive posture.
 A massage by a qualified professional can bring great relief too.

 A poor posture can lead to complications.
-These include back, joint and muscle pain.
+These include back, joint, and muscle pain.
 It’s also a major cause of headaches and fatigue.
 And unfortunately, people can have rounded shoulders and a slouch as a result.
-How we sit and how often we sit significantly impacts on our posture.
-Furthermore, how much we exercise and how we do things (such as carrying objects) also impacts on posture and spinal health.
+How we sit and how often we sit significantly impacts our posture.
+Furthermore, how much we exercise and how we do things (such as carrying objects) also impacts posture and spinal health.